 However, to play it safe, you can prevent the exposure to toxins.
 Try switching from plastic containers to fireproof ceramic, porcelain or glass plates and bowls.
 Not only that works in favor of keeping toxins away from your meal, but it is also environmental-friendly.

-- While every cooking process takes away some of the nutrients and vitamins, microwaving wasn’t proven to be more destroying than any other cooking method.
+- While every cooking process takes away some of the nutrients and vitamins, microwaving hasn't been proven to be more destructive than any other cooking method.
 In fact, sometimes you can even preserve more vitamins using microwave-friendly recipes.